Ireland in the Eurovision Song Contest 2011: Final

-The national final was attended by former contest winners Niamh Kavanagh and Bucks Fizz, and former contestant Brian Kennedy.
-Guest performers included Niamh Kavanagh performing "In Your Eyes" and Bucks Fizz performing "Making Your Mind Up".
-Following the combination of votes from six regional juries and public televoting which had a weighting equal to the votes of three juries, "Lipstick" performed by Jedward was selected as the winner.
+The national final took place on 11 February 2011 and featured guest performances from former contest winners Niamh Kavanagh and Bucks Fizz as well as guest appearances from former contestant Brian Kennedy and former contest hosts Cynthia Ní Mhurchú, Gerry Ryan and Mary Kennedy.
+Following the combination of votes from six regional juries (2/3) and public televoting (1/3) which had a weighting equal to the votes of three juries, "Lipstick" performed by Jedward was selected as the winner.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the second semi-final, to be held on 12 May 2011, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Ireland was set to perform last in position 19, following the entry from Denmark.

 In Ireland, the semi-finals were broadcast on RTÉ Two and the final was broadcast on RTÉ One with commentary by Marty Whelan.
 The second semi-final and final were also broadcast via radio on RTÉ Radio 1 with commentary by Shay Byrne and Zbyszek Zalinski.
 The Irish spokesperson, who announced the Irish votes during the final, was Derek Mooney.